Welcome to Wharton Doctoral Programs!

 The Family Resource Center at Penn is a hub for information, resources, activities, and advocacy for students and post-docs with children.

-The University has created two grant programs for PhD students to help offset the cost of childcare and family expenses, and health insurance for dependents.
-To learn more and apply: https://familycenter.upenn.edu/grants
+The University has also created several grant programs for PhD students to help offset the cost of childcare and family expenses, dental and health insurance for students and dependents.
+To learn more and apply: https://gsc.upenn.edu/resources/graduate-funding-and-finances/insurance-grants

 Useful Mailing Lists